astraio/api-docs/README.md

 Endpoints
 ---------

 The Astra API uses a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) structure, organizing [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on entities around [HTTP methods](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).
-(Absent a true `PATCH` verb, the API uses `POST` requests for both creating and updating entities.)
+(Absent a true `PATCH` verb, the API uses `POST` for both creating and updating entities.)

-You can pass required or optional parameters as multipart form data (type: `multipart/form-data`).
-Additionally, query strings are used for setting request-specific info, such as transform details or [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) signatures.
+You can pass required or optional parameters as multipart form data (`multipart/form-data`).
+Query strings are used for setting request-specific info, like transform details or [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) signatures.

 Currently, the API supports only ASCII values in form data, and requires timestamps to be in [RFC 3339](http://www.ietf.org/rfc/rfc3339.txt) format (relative to UTC) with second-level precision (e.g., `2014-08-30T14:28:56Z`).